 The Nursing and Health Sciences programs end in a certificate or degree in a particular health professional field.
 Employment is available in the area of the specialized certificate or degree.
 Please note: All licensure Health Sciences at Florida Gateway College are limited access programs.

 The Bachelor of Science in Nursing program is designed for the associate degree nursing graduate who has a current Registered Nursing (RN) license.
-Applications are accepted year round.
+Applications are accepted year round (please click on the RN-BSN application link below for the most current information about the program).
 Graduates will be prepared to implement critical decision making and leadership skills while providing and designing safe, quality care for patients/clients with complex health care needs and to assume professional roles within a variety of health care settings.
-The baccalaureate degree in nursing at Florida Gateway College is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.
+The baccalaureate degree in nursing at Florida Gateway College is offered online and is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.

 The Associate in Science Degree in Nursing is designed to provide the students with the basic knowledge and skills to successfully assess, plan, and implement care of patients.
 This program requires 5 semesters to complete.
 Graduates of this program enter a challenging and exciting field with a variety of employment opportunities such as; acute, emergency, critical, home health, maternal and infant care.
 Completion of this program qualifies the graduate to apply to the Florida State Board of Nursing to take the National Council of State Boards of Nursing Licensing Examination (NCLEX-RN) to become a Licensed Register Nurse (RN).
 Average starting salary is $31.48 per hour.